Glossary - Ingredients

 A Japanese herb that adds a fresh, spicy aroma to dishes

-What is kinome?
+What is kinome leaf?

-Kinome (木の芽 in Japanese) are the buds of a Japanese pepper tree, which add the fresh taste of spring with a slight bit of spiciness to clear broth soups, grilled foods, or stews and “aemono” (dressed dishes often made with fresh seasonal vegetables).
+Kinome leaf (木の芽 in Japanese) are the buds of a Japanese pepper tree, which add the fresh taste of spring with a slight bit of spiciness to clear broth soups, grilled foods, or stews and “aemono” (dressed dishes often made with fresh seasonal vegetables).

 Nutrition facts

-The spiciness of kinome comes from a compound called sanshool, which is said to increase appetite and aid digestion.
+The spiciness of kinome leaf comes from a compound called sanshool, which is said to increase appetite and aid digestion.
 The aroma is enhanced when the buds are crushed, so make sure to pound them down before using in cooking.
-In Japanese cuisine, kinome are used to add a refreshing aroma and spiciness to Japanese dishes.
+In Japanese cuisine, kinome leaf are used to add a refreshing aroma and spiciness to Japanese dishes.

 Storage to prevent food loss